Best Amazon Prime Day iPad and iPad Pro Deals in July 2019

 Apple iPad mini (64GB): was $399 now $349 @ Amazon

 The 2019 iPad Mini also uses Apple's A12 Bionic CPU, but its smaller form factor is beloved by readers of both paperbacks and comic books alike.
 And just like its big brother, the iPad mini lasts nearly 13 hours on a single charge.
-This 64GB model is rarely on sale, so this $50 off deal is worth snatching up now.View Deal
+This 64GB model is currently $50 off, close to its previous low (which was $14 less), making it one of the best early Prime Day iPad deals we've seen.View Deal

 12.9" iPad Pro (2018): up to $400 off @ B&H Photo